hygieia/hygieia/pages/product1/widget_view.md

    - Enter the **Branch** for the repo.
 The repo branch is not applicable for Subversion.
    - Enter the repo login **Credentials**.
 This is not applicable for Gitlab.
    - Enter the **API Key** for a private Gitlab repo.
    - Enter the **Personal Access Token** for a GitHub repo.
-For details on generating a Personal Access Token for GitHub, see the [Github documentation](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).
+For details on generating a Personal Access Token for GitHub, see the [GitHub documentation](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).

 2. Click **Save**.
 The Repo Widget is configured for the selected repo.